its-pointless/gcc_termux/README.txt

 use the commands setupclang setupclang and setupgcc-7 to switch compilers nothing complex just moving symlinks around

+27/09/2018

+Added portaudio and elfutils
+For port audio to work without issue it requires pulseaudio.
+It also needs pulseaudio sample rate set to PROPERTY_OUTPUT_SAMPLE_RATE or latency is too high this value can be obtained via termux-audio-info
+Any issues with this please mention...

 14/08/2018

 julia updated to 1.0.0